davechallis/ocypod/docs/core_concepts.md

 "0s" to disable expiry entirely.
 In this case, you'll be responsible for managing and cleaning up old jobs manually.

+---

+#### `retries`

+This controls the number of times that jobs created in this queue will be automatically retried.

+If a job fails or times out and has a number of retries remaining, it will be re-queued.

+To disable retries, this can be set to 0.

+#### `retry_delays`

+This configures an optional list of delays to apply whenever a job is retried.
+This allows for different backoff strategies to be configured, depending on the application.

+If the number of retries exceeds the number of retry delays specified, then the last value will continue to be used.

+E.g. configuring a queue with `retries: 4` and `retry_delays: ["10s", "1m", "5m"]` means that if a job in this queue keeps failing, Ocypod will wait 10 seconds before retrying for the 1st time, 1 minute before retrying a 2nd time, and 5 minutes before retrying for the 3rd and 4th times.

+To disable retry delays, this can be ommitted, or set to an empty list.

 ## Tag

 A tag is a short string that can be attached to a job at creation time.